kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

-No metrics likely will expose this.
-Examining kubelet logs whould inform the that the cgroup driver setting instructed by the runtime is being used.
+No metrics will expose this.

+In alpha and beta, examining kubelet logs whould inform the that the cgroup driver setting instructed by the runtime is being used.

+In GA, the kubelet refuses to start if the feature is not working.
+The can be observed in the system logs and the node being in NotReady state or node not being registered in cluster bootstrap.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?